ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The Client can (re-)get the current keying material, for cases such as expiration, loss or suspected mismatch, due to e.g. reboot or missed group rekeying.
 This is further discussed in {{sec-expiration}}.

+* The client can get a new individual key, or new input material to derive it.
+This is further discussed in {{sec-expiration}}.

 * The Client can (re-)get the public keys of other group members, e.g. if it is aware of new nodes joining the group after itself.
 This is further discussed in {{sec-key-retrieval}}.

 * The Client can (re-)get the policies currently enforced in the group.
+This is further discussed in {{policies}}.

 * The Client can (re-)get the version number of the keying material currently used in the group.
+This is further discussed in {{key-version}}.

 * The Client can request to leave the group.
 This is further discussed in {{ssec-req-leave}}.